____________ _________ _________ _________ _________

 Deanna smiled against his lips and broke the kiss with an audible

 pop.
 "I know," she said in a low, devious tone.
-"Too bad you can't go
+"Too bad you

 on shoreleave with me.
 There's a lot more where that came from."
 With